What are the 3 Main Water Heater Regulations? And Why are They Important?

 The size of the new water heater is going up.
 This has several different implications for homeowners who purchase the heaters.
 The installation time that is required to put in a new water heater is going to go up.
 This is important for those who are looking for a water heater company to do the work.
 Over a long period of time, our company has been able to provide value to people who are living in the area.
 We already have a lot of experience with installing new heaters and can make sure that you have a positive first experience with the new water heaters on the market.

 Cost of Heaters

 The new regulations that are in place for water heaters will increase the cost of the water heater on the front end.
 However, this should be offset over the long run by lower energy costs overall.
 There are many people who are looking to save money on the cost of their water heater by making sure they have made quality investments in this area.
-If you are thinking about purchasing a new water heater for your Kansas City home, give us a call today to get the initial consultation process started.
+If you are thinking about purchasing a new water heater for your Kansas City home, give us a call today so we can start the initial consultation process.

 Any hold ups regarding your Kansas City, KS water heater?
-Call KB Complete at 913-722-6835 today for any of your repair needs.
+Call KB Complete at [hls_phone_number] today for any of your repair needs.